 - 1. Sick leave is a means of insuring that an employee will not suffer loss of income in the event of personal illness or illness in the immediate family. - a.
-It should be used only as needed and not abused. - b.
+It should be used only as needed and not abused.

+- b.
 It may be used for doctor, vision, and dental appointments only if such appointments cannot be scheduled at another time. - c.
 Sick leave may be used to supplement disability payments up to 100% of base salary. - d.
 To receive compensation while absent on sick leave, the employee must notify the Library within one hour before the scheduled report time or present an acceptable excuse for not doing so. - e.
 The Library may require medical proof of illness from the employee's physician whenever sick leave exceeds three consecutive days' absence or ten days absence in aggregate in any one year, or when it is suspected that sick leave is being abused. - 2.
-Regular full-time employees (30 hours per week) are credited for sick leave each month at the rate of 1.5 days per month or no more than 144 hours per year. - 3.
+Regular full-time employees (30 hours per week) are credited for sick leave each month at the rate of 1.5 to a maximum of 144 hours per year. - 3.
 Regular part-time employees are credited for paid sick leave based upon the number of hours worked per week.
 Sick leave is credited to their records at the end of each pay period.
-The rates of accumulation for regular part time employees are as follows: - a.
-Employees who work 0 to 10 hours per week will accumulate .024 hours of sick leave for each hour worked or a maximum of 12.48 hours per year. - b.
-Employees who work 11 to 20 hours per week will accumulate .035 hours of sick leave for each hour worked or a maximum of 36.4 hours per year. - c.
-Employees who work 21 to 30 hours per week will accumulate .0462 hours of sick leave for each hour worked or a maximum of 63 hours per year. - d.
-Employees who work 31 to 39 hours per week will accumulate .060 hours sick leave for each hour worked or a maximum of 93.69 hours per year. - 4.
+The rates of accumulation for regular part-time employees are as follows: - a.
+Employees who work 0 to 10 hours per week will accumulate .028 hours of sick leave for each hour worked. - b.
+Employees who work 11 to 20 hours per week will accumulate .039 hours of sick leave for each hour worked. - c.
+Employees who work 21 to 30 29 hours per week will accumulate .050 hours of sick leave for each hour worked. - 4.
 Salaried employees are credited for sick leave each month at the rate of 2 days per month.

 Hours Worked Per Week Maximum Sick Leave Accrual

-0 to 10 50 hours
+0 to 10 72 hours

 11 to 20 120 hours

 21 to 30 210 hours

 31 to 39 350 hours

 40+ 400 hours